 - 1. Previously funded Nonprofit Partners will be notified by email of the new funding cycle and public notice will be published on the CRA website. - 2.
 Application and related forms and detailed instructions will be available in hard copy at the CRA office and by email on request. - 3.
 Applications delivered to the CRA office in person by an organization representative, U.S. Mail, or courier service will be accepted from the opening of the funding cycle until the due date and time. - 4.
-The CRA Finance & Operations Director or designee will conduct a preliminary review of each application to confirm that the organization is eligible to apply and determine whether application components are present and complete. - 5.
-The Finance & Operations Director or designee will recommend applications for review to the Funding Evaluation Committee, comprised of the CRA Executive Director or CRA Assistant Director, CRA Finance & Operations Director, and representative(s) of the City of Delray Beach. - 6.
+The Grant Manager will conduct a preliminary review of each application to confirm that the organization is eligible to apply and determine whether application components are present and complete. - 5.
+The Grant Manager will recommend applications for review to the Funding Evaluation Committee, comprised of the CRA Executive Director or CRA Assistant Director, CRA Finance & Operations Director, and representative(s) of the City of Delray Beach. - 6.
 The Funding Evaluation Committee will review each application according to established criteria and make preliminary funding recommendations to the CRA Board of Commissioners. - 7.
 Applicant organizations will make presentations based on the Logic Models and Evaluation Plans included as part of their funding applications to the CRA Board. - 8.
 The CRA Board will consider and make final decisions regarding funding requests.